top of page

 This unique and liberating therapy can help us:

-let go of old, unhelpful patterns of behaviour that limit us in the present
+• let go of unhelpful patterns of behaviour that limit us in the present

-feel grounded and attain a greater sense of self
+• feel grounded, gaining a greater sense of self

 What can I expect?

-PBSP is client led, moving at a pace suitable for each individual, and occurs one-to-one, or one-to-one within a group.
-Each session is called a structure because it follows a particular process, typically lasting 50-60 minutes.
+PBSP is client led, moving at a pace suitable for each individual and occurs one-to-one, or one-to-one within a group.
+Each client therapy-session is called a 'structure' because it follows a particular process, typically lasting 50-60 minutes.

 'Mind and body, and especially emotions and bodily movements, tensions, or sensations ... are